mpiorowski/mpiorowski/README.md

 ## Hello

-I am Mat, a senior full-stack developer.
+I am Mat, a principal software developer.
 Fan of Svelte, Go and Rust.
 And a little obsessed with bears.

 I've been coding since 2012 and have never stopped loving it.
 For me, each new programming task is like a small puzzle to solve - the more challenging, the better.
 And when I find an elegant and efficient solution ... that is truly satisfying.